Nasr City: Culture

 When catching a microbus, minibus or even a CTA bus, specific hand signs may be used.
-These signs include putting the index and middle fingers in an upwards "V", which is the Arabic numeral 7, for the 7th district, placing those fingers upside down in a downwards "V", which is the Arabic number 8, for the 8th district, or putting out a hand and slowly opening and closing the fingers slightly above the start of the palm for the 10th district.
+These signs include putting the index and middle fingers in an upwards "V", which is the Hindi numeral ٧, for the 7th district, placing those fingers upside down in a downwards "V", which is the Hindi number ٨ for the 8th district, or putting out a hand and slowly opening and closing the fingers slightly above the start of the palm for the 10th district.

 The district is home to many socioeconomic strata.
 During Ramadan, the comparative wealth of districts can be determined by whether there are electric lights or simply colored flags.
 The 10th district of Nasr City is home to refugees and immigrants of various countries, such as Sudan, Somalia, Nigeria, China, Malaysia, and even the United States.
 There are many mosques, such as the Masjid al Nour al Mohamedi or Masjid El Ghofran.
 Also, there are falafel stands, shawarma restaurants, a koshari restaurant near the main road, and pharmacies.
 Due to the proximity to the airport, there are often planes flying overhead.

 Nasr City is home to the new premises of Al-Azhar University, the Cairo International Conference Center, Cairo International Stadium, a branch of the Ahly Club, Saint Fatima School and several government buildings.
 Among its major landmarks is the pyramid-like Unknown Soldier Memorial honoring the Egyptian and other Arab servicemen killed in the October War of 1973.
 The Memorial is opposite the grandstand at which President Sadat was assassinated, and is where Sadat himself is buried.
 The Revolution has led to the presence of colorful graffiti on the road from Masjid al Salaam in the 8th subdistrict to the Ahly branch in Nasr City.
-This branch has two swimming pools, a large soccer field, a track where members can exercise, a gym, and many stores and restaurants.
+This branch was established in 1993 and today has a swimming pool complex, a large soccer field, more than 10 tennis and table tennis courts, a track where members can exercise, a gym equipped with the best modern equipment, and many stores and restaurants in addition to a main library for Al-Ahly.
 Members can enter for free, but non-members must pay 40 Egyptian pounds for a ticket during normal weekdays, 50 pounds during weekends and 60 pounds during national holidays.
 Nasr City also has many mosques, and during the times of prayer, one may hear multiple live adhans preceded and followed by Quranic recitation.
 Sometimes, the prayers themselves are broadcast through the loudspeakers.